-Students who have received federal student loans must be made aware that failure to return from an approved leave of absence, depending on the length of the LOA may have an adverse effect on the students' repayment schedules.
+Students who have received federal student loans must be made aware that failure to return from an approved leave of absence, depending on the LOA's length, may adversely affect a student's repayment schedules.
 Federal loan programs provide students with a "grace period" that delays the students' obligation to begin repaying their loan for six months (180 days) from the last date of attendance.
 If a student takes a lengthy LOA and fails to return to school after its conclusion, some or all of the grace period may be exhausted - forcing the borrower to begin making repayments immediately.